exercism/c/docs/CONTRIBUTING.md

 Subsequently note that there are a few things specific to this repository that are explained below.

+We encourage contributions that provide fixes and improvements to existing exercises.
+Please note that this track's exercises must conform to the standards determined in the [problem-specifications](https://github.com/exercism/problem-specifications) repository.
+Changes to the tests or documentation of a common exercise will often warrant a pull request in that repository before it can be incorporated into this track's exercises.
+If you're unsure, then go ahead and open a GitHub [issue](https://github.com/exercism/c/blob/master/docs/CONTRIBUTING.md#issues), and we'll discuss the change.

 ## Code of Conduct

 Help us keep exercism welcoming.